 To keep this comparison fair and grounded in reality, we looked at each platform from the perspective of what a support team actually needs day-to-day.
 Here’s what we focused on:

-• The basics: How well does it handle the fundamentals?
-This means a solid ticketing system, a good real-time chat, and a self-service knowledge base that isn’t a headache for your team to update or for customers to use.
+The basics: How well does it handle the fundamentals?
+This means a solid ticketing system, a good real-time chat, and a self-service knowledge base that’s easy for your team to maintain and for customers to navigate.

-• Getting started: How quickly can you get it running?
-We looked at whether a platform makes you tear everything down and start over or if it can plug into the helpdesk and tools you already use.
+Getting started: How quickly can you get it running?
+We looked at whether a platform allows for a quick start or if it offers a more comprehensive setup designed for long-term scalability.

 HelpCrunch pricing vs alternatives: A quick look